Wadsworth Falls State Park: Waterfalls

 Two natural waterfalls lie within easy reach by park trails: the Big Falls, on the Coginchaug River, and the Little Falls, on Wadsworth Brook.
 The larger of the two, Wadsworth Big Falls, drops the 52-foot breadth of the Coginchaug River some 30 ft over a shelf of Hampden basalt.
 Wadsworth Little Falls is found along Wadsworth Brook and descends approximately 40 ft over an outcrop of sandstone known as Portland arkose.

-Activities and amenities

-In addition to scenery and heavily forest lands, the park features stream fishing, and trails for hiking and mountain biking.